Buddy Lazier: IMSA GT Championship

-In 1989, Lazier competed in the IMSA GT Championship, driving the No. 43 Motorsports Marketing Fabcar CL FEP/002-Porsche with John Higgens, Lorenzo Lamas and Justus Reid in the Lights class.
+In 1989, Lazier competed in the IMSA GT Championship, driving the No. 43 Motorsports Marketing Fabcar-Porsche with John Higgens, Lorenzo Lamas and Justus Reid in the Lights class.
 Lazier only drove the car at the season-opening SunBank 24 at Daytona.
 The car started in 46th place but ultimately retired after 395 laps due to an engine failure.
 The car was classified fourth place in its class and in 31st place overall.
 In 1993, Lazier returned to the series to compete, in the Lights class, in the season-opening Rolex 24 at Daytona in the No. 42 Pro-Technik Racing Fabcar FEP/002-Porsche with Anthony Lazzaro, Chris Ivey, Mike Sheehan and Sam Shalala.
 The car started in 58th place overall and finished in 25th overall, seventh place in its class.
 Lazier only competed at Daytona, therefore finishing in 23rd place in the final Lights championship standings with 18 points.